DK070202/parent_distance/README.md

 # parent_distance

-A widget that calculates distance between self and targeted ancestor parent by traversing it.
+A widget that calculates distance between self and targeted ancestor parent.

 <table>
   <tr>